Storidge/cio-faq/docker-volumes.md

 To upgrade the volume plugin, use the `docker plugin` command to disable the plugin, upgrade, then re-enable the plugin.

 Refer to [Upgrade CIO Volume Plugin](https://docs.storidge.com/docker_volumes/upgrade_cio_volume_plugin.html) for details on using the `docker plugin` command.

+### Does Storidge have a CSI driver or volume plugin?

+Yes, a [Storidge CSI driver](https://hub.docker.com/_/storidge-csi-driver) is available.

+This driver passes requests for persistent volume claims or persistent volumes to the Storidge CIO software.
+The driver supports declarative input and enables storage for pods to be dynamically provisioned on demand based on storage classes or profiles.